isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-A cycle implies complication of the build process.
+* A cycle implies complication of the build process.
-Cycles are hard to understand and may introcude indeterminism (unspecified behavior).
+* Cycles are hard to understand and may introduce indeterminism (unspecified behavior).

 ##### Note